cocasema/micro-ROS-doc/docs/NuttX/NuttX_examples.md

 The NSH is a feature of the RTOS which shows a console through the interface that chooses (UART, USB or Telnet).
 With this console, you can see execute apps, do file operations, get information about the board.
 This is a demo to execute the most basic example of NuttX without any extra feature.

 ### Olimex-STM32-E407
+This board have the possibility to show the console through the UART or through USB.

 Go to the main folder of NuttX and execute the next command to configure the board:
 `./scripts/configure.sh olimex-stm32-e407 nsh_uart`